2025 Bonding Tour Invitation

 Results of Advocacy Work at the Capitol:

-Lake Superior-Poplar River Pipeline Project - $1.1 million in additional funding as the project evolved. $450,000 for revamped system to anchor pipeline inlet in Lake Superior.
+Lake Superior-Poplar River Pipeline Project - $1.1 million in additional funding as the project evolved. $450,000 for a revamped system to anchor the pipeline inlet in Lake Superior.

 Britton Peak-Lutsen Mountains Connector Bike Trail - $350,000 in bonding.